 Study trips to Germany

-The step from school to university can be nerve-racking and sometimes our high school learners have questions which the career counselor cannot answer.
-Questions about accommodation, life on campus, subject choices etc can be directed to former students who act as mentors for our high school students.
+The step from school to university can be nerve-racking and sometimes our high school learners have questions which the career counsellor cannot answer.
+Questions about accommodation, life on campus, subject choices… these questions can be directed to former learners of the DSK who act as mentors for our high school learners.

-The DSK has an online alumni network and a social media platform for former students to keep up in contact with the school and with each other.
-We often recommend and stress the importance of using these contacts and their knowledge, when looking for career guidance.
+The DSK has an online alumni network and a social media platform for former learners to help keep in touch with the school and with each other.
+We often recommend and stress the importance of using these contacts and their knowledge when looking for career guidance.
 The school constantly strives to include alumni in our career guidance network.